 Read our in-depth blog to understand Adtech platforms and their roles in programmatic advertising.

-1. First-party data takes center stage: As third-party cookies become increasingly obsolete, brands are placing greater emphasis on collecting and utilizing their own customer data.
 This includes information gathered from website visits, app usage, loyalty programs, and other direct interactions.
-By building a robust first-party data strategy, brands can gain valuable insights into their audience preferences and tailor their advertising campaigns accordingly.
+By building a robust first-party data strategy, brands can gain valuable insights into their audience preferences and tailor their advertising programmatic campaigns accordingly.

-2. Artificial intelligence (AI) continues to revolutionize adtech: AI is playing an increasingly important role in various aspects of adtech, including:
+AI is playing an increasingly important role in various aspects of adtech, including:

 • Audience targeting: AI algorithms can analyze vast amounts of data to identify and target specific audience segments with greater precision.